kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

 Yes - but it should be negligible impact.
-The memory usage in kube-scheduler is supposed to increase by external components starting to use this because when `NominatedNodeName` is added on the pods, the scheduler's internal component called `nominator` has to record them so that scheduling cycles can refer to them as necessary.
+The memory usage in kube-scheduler is supposed to increase because when `NominatedNodeName` is added on the pods, the scheduler's internal component called `nominator` has to record them so that scheduling cycles can refer to them as necessary.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?